Picus-Security-Golang-Bootcamp/bitirme-projesi-Chubacabrazz/README.md

 # E-Commerce App in GOLANG
+( Development of App incomplete due to illness =( , I will complete it when i have time )

 ### Build with Go.
 Used Gorm , PostgreSQL , Godotenv , JWT , Viper .
 Also used Postman.